How To Determine Boiling Point From Distillation Graph

 The most common type of distillation graph is a temperature/pressure plot, which shows the temperature of the liquid over time as it is heated or cooled.
 The horizontal axis represents time, while the vertical axis represents temperature.
 The point at which the liquid begins to vaporize is known as its boiling point, and this point can be easily identified on the graph by looking for an abrupt change in temperature.

-See also Is Niagara Bottled Water Distilled
+See also How Is Distilled Water Processed

 The flash point is another important property that can be determined from a distillation graph.
 The flash point is the temperature at which a small amount of vapor will ignite when exposed to an ignition source such as an open flame or spark.
 This can be identified on the graph by looking for a sudden spike in temperature